Separation and Divorce Archives

 Stephanie Krane-Boehmer is a divorce lawyer in Rochester Hills, Michigan.
 Stephanie’s goal is to make the process as comfortable for you as possible and will treat you with respect and compassion.
 Call 248-293-0048 or request a consultation online to get started.

 Going through a divorce can take its toll.
 Many people don’t feel like themselves for quite a while after.
 It is important to know that you are not alone and that over time, you will adjust and find a new normal.
-Here are ten things you can do to help you and your family recover.
+As a family law attorney for Auburn Hills, Troy, Rochester Hills and the surrounding area, I have 10 tips on things you can do to help you and your family recover.

 1. Give Yourself Time